vishnugonela/Devops_Weekend_Jan/README.md

 # Devops_Weekend_Jan
-Repo for Devops Practise in weekend.
+Repo for Devops Practise in weekend, modififed from GITHUB